 Just like a regular library, the Ottawa Wildflower Seed Library provides free seeds and plants that people can “check out” to grow in their own gardens.
 Once the plants have flowered and gone to seed, people can “return” some seeds to the library to make them available for other people.

-Help us continue to provide habitat corridors for our wildlife and donate your native plant seeds!
+Help us continue to maintain habitat corridors for our wildlife and donate your native plant seeds!

 We operate on stolen Anishinaabeg land.
 Plant knowledge and relations were lost due to systemic racism.
 May our work restore our relationships with our human, plant, insect and animal relatives.